markdownlint/markdownlint/RULES.md

 or more blank lines as the same blockquote, while others will treat them as separate blockquotes.

-## MD029 - Ordered list items should start with '1.'
+## MD029 - Ordered list item prefix

 Tags: ol

+Parameters: style

-This rule is triggered on ordered lists that do not use '1.' as the item
+This rule is triggered on ordered lists that do not either start with '1.' or do not have a prefix that increases in numerical order (depending on the configured style, which defaults to 'one').

-prefix:
+Example valid list if the style is configured as 'one':

     1. Do this.
+    1. Do that.
+    1. Done.

+Example valid list if the style is configured as 'ordered':

+    1. Do this.
     2. Do that.
     3. Done.

-To fix this, ensure that each list item is numbered with 1.
-When rendered, markdown will automatically number the items correctly:

-    1. Do this.
-    1. Do that.
-    1. Done.